SplitScreen-Me/splitscreenme-nucleus/Master/NucleusCoopTool/copyoutput/readme.txt

 Game.UserProfileConfigPathNoCopy = false;		//Do not copy files from original UserProfileConfigPath if using Nucleus Environment
 Game.UserProfileSavePathNoCopy = false;			//Do not copy files from original UserProfileSavePath if using Nucleus Environment Game.LauncherExeIgnoreFileCheck = false;		//Do not check if Launcher Exe exists in game folder | you will need to provide a relative filepath from game root folder
-Game.UseNemirtingasEpicEmu = false;			//Automatically set up Nemirtinga's Epic Emulator in Nucleus
+Game.ForceLauncherExeIgnoreFileCheck = false;           //Experimental//Force LauncherExeIgnoreFileCheck when game isn't symlinked

-Game.EpicEmuArgs = false;				//When using Nemirtinga's Epic Emulator, use pre-defined parameters " -AUTH_LOGIN=unused -AUTH_PASSWORD=bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb -AUTH_TYPE=exchangecode -epicapp=CrabTest -epicenv=Prod -EpicPortal -epicusername=" + <Player Nickname here> + " -epicuserid=AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA" + "-epiclocale=" + EpicLang"
+Game.UseNemirtingasGalaxyEmu = false;                   //Automatically set up Nemirtinga's Galaxy Emulator in Nucleus Game.UseNemirtingasEpicEmu = false;			//Automatically set up Nemirtinga's Epic Emulator in Nucleus Game.EpicEmuArgs = false;				//When using Nemirtinga's Epic Emulator, use pre-defined parameters " -AUTH_LOGIN=unused -AUTH_PASSWORD=bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb -AUTH_TYPE=exchangecode -epicapp=CrabTest -epicenv=Prod -EpicPortal -epicusername=" + <Player Nickname here> + " -epicuserid=AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA" + "-epiclocale=" + EpicLang"
-Game.AltEpicEmuArgs                     //Optional.
+Game.AltEpicEmuArgs = false;                            //Optional.
 When using Nemirtinga's Epic Emulator, use pre-defined parameters + Set NickName as epic id, only to use with game that do not use epic id to start or connect(Set clever save names if the game use the epic id to name saves ex: Tiny Tina's Assault On Dragon Keep)" -AUTH_LOGIN=unused -AUTH_PASSWORD=bbbbbbbbbbbbbbbbbbbbbbbbbbbbbbbb -AUTH_TYPE=exchangecode -epicapp=CrabTest -epicenv=Prod -EpicPortal -epicusername=" + <Player Nickname here> + " -epicuserid="+ <Player Nickname here> + "-epiclocale=" + EpicLang"
 //////////////////////////////////////
 NemirtingasEpicEmu.json edition from a handler example